a00908270/masterthesis/thesis.md

 ## Neural Network Objects State

 The state of neural network objects is saved in the `NnCloud` object.
 When the object is instantiated the default value is `CREATED`.
-When the network is queued, the worker service gathers all the necessary data from the vinnsl and vinnsl storage service and changes the state the `QUEUED`.
+When the network is queued, the worker service gathers all the necessary data from the vinnsl and vinnsl storage service and changes the state to `QUEUED`.
 During the network training, the worker changes the state to `INPROGRESS`.
 As soon as the training is finished, the worker service uploads the results and updated network state to the storage service and subsequently changes the state to `FINISHED`.
 Trained networks can be queued for retraining: in that case the state returns to `QUEUED`.
 If errors occur during the training process the state will be set to `ERROR`.

 Figure \ref{nn-states} visualizes the state changes in a state machine.